stanford-crfm/haliax/docs/matmul.md

 Haliax has two ways to do matrix multiplication (and tensor contractions more generally):
 [haliax.dot][] and [haliax.einsum][]. [haliax.dot][] and [haliax.einsum][]
-can both express any tensor contraction, though in different situations one or the other may be more suitable for expressing a particular contraction.
+can both express any tensor contraction, though in different situations one or the other may be more suitable for expressing a particular contraction In general:

+- Use [haliax.dot][] when you want to express a simple matrix multiplication over one or a few axes.
+- Use [haliax.einsum][] when you want to express a more complex tensor contraction.

 See also the API reference for [haliax.dot][] and [haliax.einsum][] and the [cheat sheet section](cheatsheet.md#matrix-multiplication).